-If I am being totally honest, the past couple months have not been the easiest.
-I had a few blogger girlfriends over for dinner on Sunday night (pics to come in tomorrow’s post!) and it was reassuring (not that I want anyone else to suffer, but you know what I mean) to see that we were all pretty much in the same boat.
-And this isn’t just a blogger thing.
-First, the holidays are just plain hard!
+I’ve run into a bunch of my blogger girlfriends over the past few weeks and everyone’s in the same boat.
+It’s reassuring to see this (makes me feel less crazy!)
+Like I said though, this isn’t just a blogger thing.
+The holidays are just plain hard!
 I remember when I had a desk job and I would be sprinting out during lunch breaks and after work to attempt to buy gifts.
-My apartment was always a wreck and it always felt like every evening was some can’t miss dinner/event/etc. That hasn’t changed with working for myself but I do remind myself every day that I am lucky in that I set my own schedule and if I need to do something in the middle of the day, I can.
+My apartment was always a wreck and it always felt like every evening was some can’t miss dinner/event/etc. That hasn’t changed with working for myself but I do remind myself every day that I am lucky in that I set my own schedule and if I need to do something in the middle of the day, I can do it.
 That’s not the case when you have a boss!

 The downside of being self-employed is the uncertainty.
 When you work for yourself, you have to work really, really hard during your busy times (the holidays, in my case) because you don’t really know what the next month will be like.
 So you wind up just a bit spread thin.
 I feel like there isn’t enough of me to go around, that I’m letting friends + family down, and that I am always.at.my.desk.
 Having girlfriends over to laugh, commiserate a little bit, and drink some wine really helped… but in the meantime I wanted to share the little things I have been doing for myself that have made a big difference.
 Self care is so so important, especially during stressful times like the holidays.
 So here it is… my holiday self-care plan!

-three // When possible (sometimes I have too much going on) I go for an hour long walk and put on a podcast.
-We discussed this in yesterday’s post…this is something I really look forward to – I always feel better afterward.
+When possible (sometimes I have too much going on) I go for an hour long walk and put on a podcast.
+Here are a few of my favorite uplifting podcasts…this is something I really look forward to – I always feel better afterward.

 photography by Trent Bailey.